-“In spinemedicine, we’ve moved to using the patient’s own reports of their improvemnet and function, quality of life as the priamry metric of the success of an intervention.
-While this is true across orthopaedics, spine has been the leader in utilizing that concentration on the patient in terms of judigng the value of different interventions.”
+“In spine medicine, we’ve moved to using the patient’s own reports of their improvement and function, quality of life as the primary metric of the success of an intervention.
+While this is true across orthopaedics, spine has been the leader in utilizing that concentration on the patient in terms of judging the value of different interventions.”

 -Dr. Steve Glassman, Norton Leatherman Spine Center

 Through the use of computers, tablets, and mobile devices, patients and physicians across the country complete a series of confidential questionnaires.
 These questionnaires will follow the patient’s progress throughout their treatment and recovery process.

 SpineOnline™ allows medical providers across the United States to contribute to and access de-identified patient outcomes.
 This places solid data regarding treatment options in the hands of physicians.
 Recording the outcomes, both from the physician and patient perspective, is instrumental in evaluating the effectiveness of both surgical and non-surgical treatment options, patient recovery times, and patient reported outcomes.